Kanhavishva/Neural-Network-in-Cpp/README.md

 ## Simple Neural Network in C++
 I am a beginner in machine learning, so this neural network is created for the purpose of learning.
+It's not fully functional but playing with it, is fun for me.

 ## Features:
 * It's fast and small